serge-kaimin/ubuntudoo-it/dev/README.md

 4.1.1 .odoo.config

 Each enveronment has own configuration file.
+By defauult odoo-docker.sh is using .odoo.config file, if you wish to override file, you can load other config file, example:
+     ./odoo-docker.sh -c .odoo.production.conf -p prebuild
+        or
+     ./odoo-docker.sh -c odoo.staging.conf -p prebuild

 odoo released version, example of release dates (released) at: http://nightly.odoo.com/12.0/nightly/deb/ ODOO_VERSION=12.0